 This compact voice recorder from Sony features automatic file organization and a handy selection of onboard controls.
 The design makes it the best voice recorder for interviews.
 Key among its front-panel buttons are two playback navigation buttons.
 One fast-forwards ten seconds, and the other rewinds three seconds.
 This functionality combined with the unit’s automatic file labeling system allows users to review recordings quickly and efficiently, making this a good tool for transcribing interviews and other spoken-word recordings.

-Best digital voice recorder: Zoom H1n Portable Recorder
+Best digital: Zoom H1n Portable Recorder

 Why it made the cut: The H1n is a rugged portable recorder built by an industry-leading audio company that features easy controls and 90-degree stereo recording.